The following are ten of the main steps I would address in a start-up situation:-

 2. Recruitment Partner

-I would recommend selecting a suitable recruitment partner as one of the first steps in a company start up even if many of the categories of staff you are seeking to attract are freely available.
+I would recommend selecting a suitable recruitment partner as one of the first steps as a start-up company even if many of the categories of staff you are seeking to attract are freely available.
 This advice would apply even if a new company is not due to have a large presence in Ireland.

 A suitable recruitment partner will be of great assistance not just in the short term recruitment phase but in providing a start-up with a total HR solution.
 Potential partners should show an interest in learning about the culture and values of an organisation so that they not only know the skill sets a start-up company is looking for but they understand and buy into the ethos of the company and how it differentiates itself from its competitors from an organizational culture perspective.